-CONCLUSION: If the BCC vote to approve the request, this application would be subject to Planning- Workforce Housing Conditions of Approval as indicated in Exhibit C.
+CONCLUSION: If the ZC recommends approval, this application would be subject to Planning- Workforce Housing Conditions of Approval as indicated in Exhibit C.

 2. Consistency with the Code - The proposed use or amendment complies with all applicable standards and provisions of this Code for use, layout, function, and general development characteristics.
 The proposed use also complies with all applicable portions of Article 4.B, SUPPLEMENTARY USE STANDARDS.